Returning to HR After a Break

 To come back to HR after 8 years of experience and a 5-year break, you can consider updating your skills and knowledge in the HR field to align with current trends and practices.
 This could involve taking refresher courses, attending workshops or seminars, or pursuing relevant certifications to showcase your commitment and readiness to re-enter the HR domain.

-If you are contemplating switching to another field such as Data Science, Business Analysis, Salesforce, or SAP, it's essential to assess your transferrable skills and identify areas where you may need to acquire new expertise.
+If you are contemplating switching to another field such as Data Science, Business Analysis, Salesforce, or SAP, it's essential to assess your transferable skills and identify areas where you may need to acquire new expertise.
 Transitioning to a different field may require additional training or education to bridge the gap between your current skill set and the requirements of the new role.

 Networking within the industry you wish to move into can also be beneficial in exploring opportunities and gaining insights into the specific skills and qualifications that are in demand.
 Leveraging online platforms, professional associations, and industry events can help you connect with professionals in your target field and learn about potential career paths.